 Then everything went pitch black.

-18 Responses to “Short Story Competition: Eight (and Final) Batch Is Open for Voting!”
+18 thoughts on “Short Story Competition: Eight (and Final) Batch Is Open for Voting!”

 My story already appeared on Week 6’s Batch!
 So before people accuse me of resubmitting my story again (story 3) for some unhanded reason, i wanted to clarify that I didn’t.